recursive-beast/rollup-plugin-external-assets/README.md

 ```

 Note that rollup may emit warnings for unspecified options, or for some other reasons.
-I made sure they are ignored with the `no-rollup-warnings` flag in the npm test script.
+I made sure they are ignored with the `ROLLUP_WARNINGS` environment variable in the npm test script.

 If you want to see all the warnings when running tests, use this command instead: